galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-history-to-workflow/tutorial.md

 ## Extract the recipe from your history

 Now that we have the history we want, let's use Galaxy to create a reusable workflow from it.
-To do this we'll use the history's **cog / history options** pull-down list.
+To do this we'll use the history's **gear / history options** pull-down list.

 > ### {% icon hands_on %} Hands-on: Extract workflow
 >
-> * *Click* on the **cog icon** at the top of your history.
+> * *Click* on the **gear icon** at the top of your history.
 >    > This opens a pull-down menu showing lots of actions that you can perform on this history.
 Right now, we are interested in only one of them:
 > * *Click* on **Extract Workflow**.
 It's about half-way down the menu.
 >    > This launches a form to create a workflow.